-There are lots of opportunities in the sales sector for those with good customer service skills so take a look at what roles are on offer…
+There are lots of opportunities in the sales sector particularly for those with good customer service skills.
+Discover what roles are on offer…

 Operating within a business-to-business (B2B) or business-to-customer (B2C) environment, as a sales executive/consultant you could be selling products and services to clients in the UK or overseas.
 In addition to seeking new business, you'll also need to keep existing customers happy and maintain lasting relationships.

 You'll require negotiation and numeracy skills and the ambition to meet or exceed your sales targets.
 Explore whether the sales executive role is for you and discover the top 5 skills you'll need for a career in sales.

 Medical sales representative

 Providing the bridge between medical and pharmaceutical companies and healthcare organisations, medical sales representatives, or 'reps', focus their efforts on selling products to potential customers.